English 43 -- British Literature II

 This schedule isn't entirely set in stone.
 I may change around the readings somewhat to better meet the needs of the class.

 Also take some time to look at Blake's original illustrated text here.
-If this link to the illustrated text doesn't work on your machine, try this instead.
-No need to print these.
+No need to print anything from the illustrated edition.

-Print these literary texts: History of Mary Prince, Bellamy "Benevolent Planters" (available on Sakai), and Hannah More "The Sorrows of Yamba".
+Readings: History of Mary Prince, Bellamy "Benevolent Planters", and Hannah More "The Sorrows of Yamba".

 To see what More's poem looked like when originally published, click here. (no need to print it)

-W 5 Byron from Childe Harold's Pilgrimage, Canto 4, Joanna Baillie "London" & "Thunder", Felicia Hemans "The Homes of England" All are here.
+Byron from Childe Harold's Pilgrimage, Canto 4, Joanna Baillie "London" & "Thunder", Felicia Hemans "The Homes of England"

-F 1 Barbauld "Inscription for an Ice-House", Shelley "Hymn to Intellectual Beauty", "Ode to West Wind", Keats "Ode to the Nightingale".
-All are here.
+Barbauld "Inscription for an Ice-House", Shelley "Hymn to Intellectual Beauty", "Ode to West Wind", Keats "Ode to the Nightingale".

-M Mary Poovey. "'My Hideous Progeny': The Lady and the Monster", pages 251-261 in our Frankenstein book.
+Mary Poovey. "'My Hideous Progeny': The Lady and the Monster", begins page 251 (or 344) in our Frankenstein book.

 W